 These methods lend themselves to applications in neuroscience from the level of single cells to the level of cell assemblies and large cortical networks, from the time scales of action potentials (milliseconds) to the time scales of learning and long-term memory (up to years).
 My work in the past has dealt among others with studies of stochastic resonance of single neurons under periodic and endogenous stimulation, detailed investigations of the properties, functions, and conditions of neuronal synchronization, and the development of neuronal maps in the visual cortex.
 We have elucidated the influence of the network topology on synchronization and other dynamical properties and demonstrated the existence of speed limits to network synchronization due to disordered connectivity.
-Besides, I am also focusing on other applications of nonlinear dynamics, e.g. in mathematical models for the description and forecast of the spread of epidemics.
-Basins of attraction of synchronized states in a network of spiking neurons.
+Besides, I am also focusing on other applications of nonlinear dynamics, e.g. for quantum chaos in semiconductor nanostructures and in mathematical models for the description and forecast of the spread of epidemics.